Metrication in Australia: Metric Conversion Board

 Opposition to metrication was not widespread.
-The Metric Conversion Board did not proceed with education programs as polling revealed that most people were learning units and their application independently of each other, rendering efforts to teach the systematic nature of the metric system unnecessary and possibly increasing the amount of opposition.
+The Metric Conversion Board did not proceed with education programs as polling revealed that most people were learning units and their applications independently of each other, rendering efforts to teach the systematic nature of the metric system unnecessary and possibly increasing the amount of opposition.
 The Board was dissolved in 1981, but the conversion to the metric system was not completed until 1988.
 The Board spent A$5.955 million during its 11 years of operation, and the federal government distributed $10 million to the states to support their conversion process.
 Between 1984 and 1988, the conversion was the responsibility of the National Standards Commission, later renamed the National Measurement Institute in 1988.
 The cost of metrication for the private sector was not determined but the Prices Justification Tribunal reported that metrication was not used to justify price increases.

 Metrication of horse racing

 An early change was the metrication of horse racing.
-This was facilitated because the furlong (one eighth of a mile) is close to 200 m.
+This was facilitated because the furlong (one-eighth of a mile) is close to 200 m.
 Therefore, the Melbourne Cup was changed from 2 mi to 3,200 m, a reduction of 19 m or about 0.6%.
 The first metric Melbourne Cup was raced in November 1972.

 Metrication of weather reporting and forecasts

-When the Australian Bureau of Meteorology was enlisted to introduce the metric system for weather reporting and forecasts, its public relations officer, Godfrey Wiseman, coined a series of jingles to educate the public, using the terms "frosty fives", "tingling tens", "temperate twenties", "thirsty thirties" and "fiery forties" to describe human sensation to temperatures in degrees Celsius.
+When the Australian Bureau of Meteorology was enlisted to introduce the metric system for weather reporting and forecasts, its public relations officer, Godfrey Wiseman, coined a series of jingles to educate the public, using the terms frosty fives, tingling tens, temperate twenties, thirsty thirties and fiery forties to describe human sensation to temperatures in degrees Celsius.
 This was very successful because the public soon became aware of the significance of the descriptions.

 At the culmination of this campaign, weather reports and forecasts in both Fahrenheit and Celsius were provided for one month only.
 After that, from 1 September 1972, only Celsius measurements were given for temperature.